al-maisan/zgranx/README.md

 Have fun :-)

 Please note: the database content resides in the `/tmp` directory and will thus be wiped every time you restart.
-If you want a more permanent copy you need to change the `pdbdir` in the `Makefile`.
+If you want a more permanent copy you need to change the `pdbdir` variable in the `Makefile`.

 ## back testing